 Background

 There is a robust market for predictive analytic products in both healthcare and health insurance.
-Some provide locally-installed software (e.g., ACG System) while others offer services which give predictions for uploaded data (e.g., JVion).
+Some provide locally-installed software (e.g., Johns Hopkins’ ACG System) while others offer services which give predictions for uploaded data (e.g., JVion).
 Both are expensive, but provide significant value.

 The increased availability and quality of open-source software for data science re-opens the 'build or buy?' question.
 Many of our organizations straddle both market segments (providers and insurers) affording more data than is available to most vended software.
 We hypothesize that this combination of data may yield greater insights than either would alone.
 We will tell the story of an effort at 'building' a local model—similar to the risk of hospitalization component in ACG—to predict who is likely headed into the hospital for prioritizing Case Management efforts.